keithamus/invokers-polyfill/README.md

 | `<* popover=hint>`    | `'interest'`     | Call `.showPopover()` on the invokee                                                |
 | `<* popover=hint>`    | `'loseinterest'` | Call `.hidePopover()` on the invokee                                                |

+> [!NOTE]
+> The above table is an attempt at wide coverage, but ideas are welcome.
+Please submit a PR if you have one!

 ### Invoke/Interest and Custom Elements